nguyennguyensituation/word_salad/README.md

   - [ ] Sudoku
   - [ ] Spelling Bee
   - [ ] Strands
-- [ ] User can close an incomplete puzzle and continue solving it
 - [ ] More robust animations
 - [ ] Game data is stored in database
 - [ ] Track usage data